"There seems to be a minor issue with lava containment."

 - Comedic Sociopathy: A side-effect of mixing stupid dwarves and drunken players.

-- Country Matters: Random Dragon managing to misspell "count" in both his turns.
+- Country Matters: Random Dragon managed to misspell "count" in both his turns.

 - Difficulty Spike: Invoked by the players for comedic effect.
 Heavy drinking makes hard games harder.

-- Disproportionate Retribution: One player locked a Kobold thief inside the fortress.
-Immediately afterwards, the Goblins laid seige.
+- Disproportionate Retribution: One player locked a kobold thief inside the fortress.
+Immediately afterwards, the goblins laid siege.